codeboxrcodehub/comforthrmdocs/docs/comfortjob/user-guide/job-tags.md

 ### Job Tags

 1. Go to `Comfort Job > Job Tags`.
-2. Add new job tags by filling in the name and description.
+2. Add new job tags by filling in the name field.
 3. Save changes.